letea/prettier-config/README.md

 ```

 ### bracketSpacing: true
-Add a space for the best reading to Developer.
+Add a space for the best reading to developers.
 ``` javascript
 // true
 { foo: bar }